 The Dialog Token field is set to the nonzero value of the corresponding SCS Request frame.
 If the SCS Report frame is being transmitted for a reason other than in response to an SCS Request frame, then the Dialog Token field is set to 0.

+The Count field is set to the value of the number of SCS Status duples in the SCS Status List field.

 The SCS Status List field contains one or more SCS Status duples.
 The format of the SCS Status duple is defined in Figure 9-956.